-Next, the thin Plexiglas door, that I had been seated next to, was then opened exposing me to the 100 mph (~161 kph) wind created by the speed of the airplane.
+Next, the thin Plexiglas door that I had been seated next to was then opened, exposing me to the 100 mph (~161 kph) wind created by the airplane’s speed.
 I was then instructed to place my feet on a small metal plank just outside the airplane door.
 Yes, my mind flashed back to a picture of some poor soul being forced to “walk the plank” in the days of tall ships!
 It took considerable effort to keep both feet on the metal plank with the wind attempting to push them off.

-Realize, I jumped out of the airplane, not in my ability but rather faith in the ability of the instructor to whom I was connected.
-Furthermore, as I yielded to the directions of the instructor the jump was actually effortless on my part (1).
-Again, I did not have to have faith in my ability to take the leap of faith but rather a faith in this seasoned instructor’s ability!
+Realize, I jumped out of the airplane, not in my ability but rather faith in the instructor’s ability to whom I was connected.
+Furthermore, as I yielded to the instructor’s directions, the jump was actually effortless on my part (1).
+Again, I did not have to have faith in my ability to take the leap of faith but rather, faith in this seasoned instructor’s ability!
 The same is true when living out our faith in Jesus in this world.
 That is, we are not to have faith in our ability but rather His ability!
 (Galatians 2:20.
 Philippians 4:13)

-After the main parachute deployed it was very pleasant except for one tight turn which made me momentarily reflect on my poor choice of eating spaghetti for lunch which the “still small voice“(1) (1 Kings 19:12,13) had cautioned me about.
+After the main parachute deployed, it was enjoyable except for one tight turn, which made me momentarily reflect on my poor choice of eating spaghetti for lunch, which the “still small voice“(1) (1 Kings 19:12,13) had cautioned me about.
 Then a gentle glide down to the landing site where I could see my son David, who jumped after me, had made it to the ground before me.
 They landed first due to their free-falling just a few seconds longer at 120 mph (176 ft/sec) as the other instructor ensured our parachute opened.
-Thus they would be clear of us, before opening theirs.
+Thus they would be clear of us before opening theirs.

 Before this tandem jump, I had sought the Lord on a fitting way to give Him honor as I was free-falling.
 Consequently, I was led by the Holy Spirit to quote Psalm 91 during the free fall.
 I also purchased the option to have a video recorded of the jump which I shared with my friends and associates (3).
 The majority reacted with praise for having the courage to jump out of a plane!
 However, a few stated that I looked scared before exiting the airplane.
 I have to admit feeling “annoyed” at such a remark, but I have learned over the years to seek the Lord to understand what may be at the root of such a feeling.
 First, I looked up the definition of the word courage.